Welcome to the website of the British Dyslexia Association New Technologies Committee!

 NTC members have a professional or personal interest in how people with dyslexia can use technology to help them develop strategies for coping with using literacy at school, college, work or everyday living.

 The expertise of the members of the committee includes dyslexics, teachers, I.T. professionals and parents.

 We look at new developments in hardware and software and attempt to evaluate how useful they are in helping dyslexic people to work more independently.

-This blog is complementary and additional to the main B.D.A. website, where you can find out about all other aspects concerning dyslexia.
+This blog is complementary to, and additional to, the main B.D.A. website, where you can find out about all other aspects concerning dyslexia.